stergios97/synthetic-conversational-data-diabetes-management/README.md

 ## License
 To be specified after acceptance.

+## Citation
+Citation information will be added upon acceptance of the paper

-**Note: This repository is part of an anonymous submission and will be made fully public after acceptance.**
+**Note: This repository is part of an anonymous submission.
+Full dataset documentation and citation details will be provided upon acceptance of the paper.**